delnouty/delnouty/README.md

   <img src="https://media.giphy.com/media/BferOKonYOspm28AiB/giphy.gif" width="100"/>
 </div>

-I'm a data analyst.
+I'm a data scientist.
 Working with data, I feel like a natural detective when it comes to deciphering the secrets stored in the data.
 Oh, how many wonderful discoveries the data has in store for us, what exciting adventures await us!

 ## Objective